microsoft/MSBuildForUnity/Samples/SimpleNuGetDependency.Unity/README.md

 - A .gitignore that ensures only the necessary files are seen by git.
 - **Temporary:** A NuGet.config that contains the special feed of MSBuildForUnity NuGet package.
 This requirement will go away soon.

-This sample has it set up under the following location `Assets\NewtonSoftDependency`.
+This sample has it set up under the following location `Assets/NewtonSoftDependency`.

 ### C# Project File Structure